chromebrew/chromebrew/README.md

-# chromebrew-GH pages
+# Chromebrew Homepage
-Package manager's Homepage for Chrome OS
+If you are looking for chromebrew source code, you are in the wrong place, please go to [here](https://github.com/skycocker/chromebrew).